Chulachomklao Fort: History

-Samut Prakan Province is the mouth of the Chao Phraya River, therefore, there is a role in the country's security, causing there are many 'forts' or battle towers, such as Witthayakom Fort, Chao Saming Phrai Fort, Electric Prank Fortress, Enemy Fort Perish.
+Samut Prakan Province plays a role in the country's security, because of Witthayakom Fort, Chao Saming Phrai Fort, Electric Prank Fortress, and Enemy Fort Perish.
 However, these forts are more well-known to the others as 'Phra Chulachomklao Fort'.
-The King Rama V built the fort according to the public wishes to defend His Majesty King Chulalongkorn at Laem Fah Subdistrict, Phra Samut Chedi District, Samut Prakan Province, by his funds and property.
+The King Rama V built the fort according to the public wishes to defend His Majesty King Chulalongkorn by his funds and property.

-King Rama V saw that the existed fortress was constructed since the reign of King Rama I which was damaged and obsolete.
+King Rama V saw that the existed fortress was damaged and obsolete.
 Moreover, it was also not suitable for further national defense because lacking advanced technology to fight with a western nation.
-So, in 1878, King Rama V ordered Luang Cholayut Yothin (Danish), a deputy commander of the Marine Corps (Marine), to design the fort in a modern western style and built it in 1884 by using the Royal treasury money.
+So, in 1878, King Rama V ordered Luang Cholayut Yothin (Danish) to design the fort in a modern western style and built it in 1884 by using the Royal treasury money.
 However, the money was not enough due to there was being accelerated development in many areas.
 A large investment was required to complete the fort construction on schedule, then the king decided to give his money in the amount of 10,000 weighs (800,000 baht), as stated in one of the royal letters that as stated in one of the royal letters that "Will give the name of Chulalongkorn Fort King Chulalongkorn similar to all the fortresses in which they used some titles of the lords of the earth".
 When the fort was completed in the middle of 1893, King Rama V ordered an Armstrong cannon, barrel size 6 inches, 7 barrels from Sir W. G Armstrong Company Limited to install them in the gun hole.
 They classified these cannons as the first stern cannon that the Thai Navy owns.
-Each bullet weighs almost 50 kilograms, has a maximum firing range of 8,042 meters.
+Each bullet weighs almost 50 kilograms.
 Moreover, the fort's artillery installation supervisor and the captain was Vice-Admiral Phraya Wichitnawi and Von Holt artillery teacher got appointed as the first fort commander.
 Such a gun time to shoot must use the force of compressed oil to lift the gun to surface the hole.
-King Rama V came to test shooting the Crouching Tiger gun on April 10, 1893 (R.S.
-112) and named the fort as Phra Chulachomklao Fort.